mlinke-ai/kev_in/docs/manuals/administrators.md

     test cases and the function name of the function that should be executed by our system
-    - you can add several test cases with input parameters and expected output (at the moment only strings work input and output)
+    - you can add several test cases with input parameters and expected output (at the moment only integers work input and output)
     - if you are done click `SUBMIT NEW EXERCISE` and return to the base URL
     - you now should see the exercise in the exercise list